-The information we collect from the above interactions may include, but is not limited to any of the following:
+The information we collect will depend on your method of interaction with us and may include, but is not limited to, any of the following:

 Please note: If you’re adopting an animal or buying membership as a gift for someone else, we’ll need their name and address to send their pack and updates to, but we won’t contact them about anything else unless they ask us to.

 There are different ways in which we collect data from and about you, including through the following:

 Some information we may get directly from you, for example if you interact with us over the phone, via email, or in person at our sanctuary.
 For details on when this might happen, please see our section above, titled ‘Why and when we collect your information’.

 When you receive an email from us, open it or don’t open it, or click a link within it, we gather this information to check that what we’re sending you is useful and interesting to you.
 This helps us to continually improve our content and the work we are doing.

 If you do not know what cookies are, or how to control or delete them, then we recommend you visit www.aboutcookies.org for detailed guidance.